BJWRD/docker-mysql-backups/README.md

 ### 1. Docker Swarm Initialisation
 To ensure that the MySQL DB password's are not specified within the docker-compose.yml file we will be including the DB password and the root DB password within Docker Secrets instead.

 As Docker Secrets is a Docker Swarm feature, our first step will be to ensure that the host is initialised as a Docker Swarm orchestrator.
-Specify the VM IP address within the command below -
+Specify your VM IP address within the command below -

     docker swarm init --advertise-addr 192.168.56.134